MohamedArsathkalifa/CODTECH-Task1/README.md

                                                                                                                                                                 																																																																																																		cd password-strength-checker

-3.for installing in linux
+3.for installing in linux :
 																																																																						apt install python

 5.Run the application
-For Python
+For Python:
 																																																																						python 'Task 1 password strength checker'